 This Chocolate Mousse Cake is perfect for any celebration!
 The mousse is deliciously rich and creamy, and there is absolutely no baking involved!

-Tips for Making This No-Bake Chocolate Mousse Cake
+Tips for Making a Chocolate Mousse Cake Recipe

 - The hardest part about this recipe was finding soft, spongy ladyfingers.
 Since one of our major grocery chains went out of business, I had only seen the harder version used for tiramisu.